 Pliny the Elder, Natural History 7.95-98 (in the context of a list of exceptional things)

-Actually, it concerns honour for the Roman empire and not just for one person to mention in this place all the records of the victories of Pompey the Great and all his triumphs, which equal the brilliance of the achievements not only of Alexander the Great but almost even almost those of Hercules and Father Liber.
+Actually, it concerns honour for the Roman empire and not just for one person to mention in this place all the records of the victories of Pompey the Great and all his triumphs, which equal the brilliance of the achievements not only of Alexander the Great but even almost those of Hercules and Father Liber.
 After the recovery of Sicily, which inaugurated Pompey’s emergence as a champion of the community in the party of Sulla, and after the conquest of the whole of Africa and its subjugation under our control and the acquisition of the title “the Great” as a trophy from this, Pompey rode back in a triumphal chariot even though he was only of equestrian rank, which was a thing that had never happened before.

 Immediately afterwards Pompey crossed over to the west and, after erecting trophies in the Pyrenees mountains, he added to the record of his victorious career the subjugation of eight hundred and seventy-six towns from the Alps to the frontiers of farther Spain.
 With greater generosity, Pompey refrained from mentioning Sertorius.
 After crushing that civil war [with Sertorius, ending 71 BCE] which threatened to stir up our foreign relations, a second time Pompey led into Rome a procession of triumphal chariots as an equestrian, having twice been supreme commander (imperator) before ever having served in the ranks.